stormasm/dbnotes/arrow/flight-notes.md

 >> it can be prepared or not, and it can be an update or a query
 >> and if it's prepared it can have params or not (edited)

-* Me
-and and update is defined to be a Statement ?
+and and update is defined to be a Statement ?g
 >> no

 Me